-The best books for learning to read are very simple.
-They generally reinforce the first principles in sounding out words and repeating them for practice.
+The best books for learning contribute to the depth of children’s training.
+These books reinforce the first principles in sounding out words and repeating them for practice.
 They are also short enough to keep a child attentive but in a fun way that keeps that attention active.
-You will find these early reader books engaging for your beginning readers, as well.

 For starters, colorful photographs, drawings, great stories, and rhyming humor in a reading book are very attractive.
 A variety of these reading materials combined with quality time and the excitement of reading together, believe me, your child will be begging to read.

 Don’t miss the Alpha-Phonics: A Primer for Beginning Readers.
 This is the new 2020 version of Alpha-Phonics and the perfect reading instruction program to use during this virus crisis.
 For hard-to-convince children, trick them with laughter.
 Get the book Fabulously Funny Fairy Tale Plays.

 Just like teaching how to write makes an unforgettable experience, motivating children how to read at a young age is as important because it improves the mind.
 When young readers start to understand the written word, their mind grows as it adapts understanding.
 It helps them develop their language and communication skills that similarly teach them to listen.

 Try any of the books below and create meaningful steps to help engage children the love to read.